At the next window, he will call out to me.

 It’s strange how much it still feels like he won.

-dreamtyou, ssinha19, wrongagain, SpiritOfFox, lolla123, ofself, Versivalia, Saturn10710, Pixelbutterfly, 4ppLe_ely, Chujiejie, getsurenka96, sobsister, ajul, red_inked_dragon, manika, clockworkduchess, tardiskeys, ellohelloo, oh_so_blase, SilverVivi_08, ever_neutral, addely, hauksbee, mizzyfreak7, sehyxn, benavidas, xxceanne, piemin, SofiaZivaraAudrey (PrincessSohma), MrJimayy, wondermusume, Virareve, and Riana1 as well as 115 guests left kudos on this work!
+meanne2030, rottenshoujo, jnsg, Flips_and_Quips, Jessstylie, LittlemissLazy, Blackheartmiss, Giotto_was_the_OG, fiurefly, rvluvies, therebaeka, o_mores, weare_allstories_inthe_end, long_live, emsapphire, liz2434, dreamtyou, ssinha19, wrongagain, SpiritOfFox, lolla123, ofself, lucete, Saturn10710, Pixelbutterfly, 4ppLe_ely, Chujiejie, getsurenka96, sobsister, ajul, red_inked_dragon, manika, clockworkduchess, littlestarfighter, ellohelloo, oh_so_blase, SilverVivi_08, ever_neutral, addely, hauksbee, mizzyfreak7, skyways, benavidas, euphoriant, piemin, PrincessSohma, MrJimayy, wondermusume, Virareve, and Riana1 as well as 138 guests left kudos on this work!